Radical imagination- chapter 1

 We follow the ideas of utopia as method developed by Ruth Levitas (2013); the everyday continuous revolutions using imagination as transformative tool (instead of crisis) supported by Roberto Mangabeira Ungers (2009); and the ideas about radical imagination developed by Cornelius Castoriadis (1975).

-Within the agenda of this work are included the projects and experiences of the POP-UP SOMATIC ARCHITECTURE, also interconnected with the learning laboratory of Somatics for Architecture and Landscape, that we develop since 2016, and the collection of workshops starting in the summer of 2018… this is only the beginning… we hope you join us!
+Within the agenda of this work are included the projects and experiences of the POP-UP SOMATIC ARCHITECTURE, also interconnected with the learning laboratory of Somatics for Architecture and Landscape, that we develop since 2016.

 *Additional note: If you like these approaches maybe you would enjoy also reading the definitions made by worldwide multidisciplinary people about “imaginary pragmatics” here.